HDBuzz

 To test this idea, researchers led by Dr J. Alex Parker of the University of Montreal, Qu’ebec, created laboratory animals modeling certain aspects of HD.
 They genetically engineered worms and mice to give them the extra-long huntingtin gene common to every patient with Huntington’s disease.
 These animals develop cellular and behavioral abnormalities, such as high levels of brain cell death and altered sensitivity to being touched, that the scientists believe imitate aspects of the human disease.

-Parker’s team then used these animals to ask whether interfering with two specific DNA/RNA-binding proteins could prevent these cellular and behavioral anomalies.
-The names of these two proteins (TDP43 and FUS) aren’t particularly important; what’s important is that these proteins are known to escape from the nucleus in human HD.
+Parker’s team then used these animals to ask whether interfering with two specific DNA/RNARNA the chemical, similar to DNA, that makes up the 'message' molecules that cells use as working copies of genes, when manufacturing proteins.-binding proteins could prevent these cellular and behavioral anomalies.
+The names of these two proteins (TDP43 and FUS) aren’t particularly important; what’s important is that these proteins are known to escape from the nucleusnucleus A part of the cell containing genes (DNA) in human HD.

-TDP43 and FUS were partly chosen for this study because they were recently found to be involved in two other brain diseases - frontotemporal dementia and motor neuron disease (also known as Lou Gehrig’s disease and ALS).
+TDP43 and FUS were partly chosen for this study because they were recently found to be involved in two other brain diseases – frontotemporal dementiafrontotemporal dementia a degenerative brain disease that can cause problems with speech and behavior and motor neuron diseasemotor neuron disease A progressive neurological disease in which motor (movement) neurons die.
+Also known as ALS or Lou Gehrig's disease. (also known as Lou Gehrig’s disease and ALS).

 What did they find?

-Starting in the worms, the scientists first interfered with the two DNA/RNA-binding proteins by replacing the normal proteins with different versions that aren’t functional.
+Starting in the worms, the scientists first interfered with the two DNA/RNARNA the chemical, similar to DNA, that makes up the 'message' molecules that cells use as working copies of genes, when manufacturing proteins.-binding proteins by replacing the normal proteins with different versions that aren’t functional.
 In our guard dog analogy, this would be like replacing Rex with a miniature poodle.
 Even if the poodle escapes, he probably won’t wreak havoc on the neighborhood.

-They found that this protein replacement prevented the abnormalities that normally occurred in the HD worms, even though the mutant huntingtin protein was still there.
-That suggests that some interaction between mutant huntingtin and the normal DNA/RNA-binding proteins is needed for damage to occur.
+They found that this protein replacement prevented the abnormalities that normally occurred in the HD worms, even though the mutant huntingtin proteinhuntingtin protein The protein produced by the HD gene. was still there.
+That suggests that some interaction between mutant huntingtin and the normal DNA/RNARNA the chemical, similar to DNA, that makes up the 'message' molecules that cells use as working copies of genes, when manufacturing proteins.-binding proteins is needed for damage to occur.

-To provide more evidence that interfering with DNA/RNA-binding proteins could be helpful in HD, the scientists next turned to some HD model mice.
-In brain cells from these mice, they used a cool technique to get rid of the two DNA/RNA-binding proteins altogether.
-In a nutshell, the scientists prevented the proteins from being made - which means that they theoretically couldn’t be around to do bad things in mouse brain cells.
+To provide more evidence that interfering with DNA/RNARNA the chemical, similar to DNA, that makes up the 'message' molecules that cells use as working copies of genes, when manufacturing proteins.-binding proteins could be helpful in HD, the scientists next turned to some HD model mice.
+In brain cells from these mice, they used a cool technique to get rid of the two DNA/RNARNA the chemical, similar to DNA, that makes up the 'message' molecules that cells use as working copies of genes, when manufacturing proteins.-binding proteins altogether.
+In a nutshell, the scientists prevented the proteins from being made – which means that they theoretically couldn’t be around to do bad things in mouse brain cells.

 In our guard dog analogy, this would be equivalent to neutering Rex’s father so that Rex could never be born.
 A dog that doesn’t exist can’t very well terrorize a neighborhood.